Want to champion AI? Start with your data

-How can today’s leaders win the race against time to mine their companies’ data resources and translate them into higher efficiency and productivity?
+How can you win the race against time to mine their companies’ data resources and translate them into higher efficiency and productivity?

 That is one of the defining challenges facing executives as they seek to harness Artificial Intelligence (AI) for business growth.
 While AI promises to transform industries, its power ultimately depends on the quality of the data that fuels it.